AD-lite24/Multiscale-GNN-for-MDE/README.md

 # Multiscale GNN for Monocular Depth Estimation

-Code implemenation for the paper titled "Multiscale GNN for Monocular Depth Estimation"
+My implemenation for the paper titled "Multiscale GNN for Monocular Depth Estimation"